uon-nuget/UoN.VersionInformation/src/UoN.AspNetCore.VersionMiddleware/README.md

 ## What are its features?

-It exposes the version output of [UoN.VersionInformation](https://github.com/uon-nuget/UoN.VersionInformation) as JSON data at an http endpoint.
+It exposes the version output of [UoN.VersionInformation](../UoN.VersionInformation/README.md) as JSON data at an http endpoint.

 ### Middleware Extension Methods

+#### Endpoint Routing

+It provides four `IEndpointRouteBuilder` Extension methods for you to use in `Startup.Configure()`:

+- `app.MapUonVersionInformation()`
+  - adds a `/version` endpoint to the ASP.Net Core pipeline.
+  - returns `AssemblyInformationalVersion` for the Application's Entry Assembly.
+- `app.MapUonVersionInformation(path)`
+  - behaves as above but with a custom route path
+- `app.MapUonVersionInformation(source)`
+  - adds a `/version` endpoint to the ASP.Net Core pipeline.
+  - expects a valid source accepted by `VersionInformationService`
+- `app.MapUonVersionInformation(path, source)`
+  - behaves as above but with a custom route path

+#### Terminal Middleware

+> [!NOTE]
+> Prefer Endpoint routing above unless you know you need Terminal Middleware

-It provides three `IApplicationBuilder` Extension methods for you to use in `Startup.Configure()`:
+It provides two traditional "Terminal Middleware" `IApplicationBuilder` Extension methods for you to use in `Startup.Configure()`:

-- `app.UseVersion(source)`
+- `app.UseUonVersionInformation(source)`
     - adds a `/version` route to the ASP.Net Core pipeline.
     - expects a valid source accepted by `VersionInformationService`
-- `app.MapVersion(path, source)`
+- `app.UseUonVersionInformation(path, source)`
     - behaves as above but with a custom route path
-- `app.MapVersion(path, assembly)`
-    - provides a custom route path
-    - returns `AssemblyInformationalVersion` for the specified assembly as a JSON string

 ## Dependencies

-The library targets `netstandard2.0` and depends upon ASP.NET Core 2.0 and UoN.VersionInformation.
+The library targets `net5.0` and depends upon the ASP.NET Core app framework package and UoN.VersionInformation.

-If you can use ASP.NET Core 2, you can use this library.
+If you can use ASP.NET Core 5.x or newer, you can use this library.

 ## Example usage